Mont Panié

-Mont Panié is a mountain on the island of Grande Terre in New Caledonia, a special collectivity of France located in the south-west Pacific Ocean.
+Mont Panié is a mountain on the island of Grande Terre in New Caledonia, a special collectivity of France located in the southwest Pacific Ocean.
 At 1628 m, it is the island's highest point.
 Mont Panié is situated in the Chaîne Centrale mountain range.
 The second highest peak on the island, Mount Humboldt, is nearly as tall as Mont Panié, with an elevation of 1618 m.